Bad (BCL2-associated agonist of cell death) - Rat Genome Database

 cellular response to chromate (IEP)

-cellular response to hypoxia (IBA,IEA,ISO)
+cellular response to hypoxia (IEA,ISO)

 cellular response to lipid (IEA,ISO)